 Contact Type Contact Information Role When to Contact Graduate Teaching Assistant Nathalie Contreras pubh6003@umn.edu Assigns grades and provides individual feedback on each assignment.
 Connects students to campus, community, and national resources and services.
 Questions or concerns about the class, assignments, deadlines, etc. Your TA will respond promptly and is your first line of contact!
 Undergra duate Teaching Assistant Lydia Fess pubh3005@umn.edu Assigns grades and provides individual feedback on each assignment.
 Connects students to campus, community, and national resources and services.
 Questions or concerns about the class, assignments, deadlines, etc. Your TA will respond promptly and is your first line of contact!
 Technical Support Via tech help form or ritech@umn.edu Troubleshoots technical issues related to the Moodle site or course content.
 Issues with the Moodle site, the online learning modules, or quizzes or assignments.
 But be sure to check the TECH HUB first where we have info on frequent questions/issues.

 Note: UMN Tech and Moodle Support are not able to make any changes to our Moodle course site or address issues regarding the online learning modules.
-Co-Instru ctors Emily Matson, MPH, MCHES, CHWP emilym@umn.edu 612-626-4215 Second co-instructor to be announced McNamara Alumni Center , Suite 350-1 200 Oak St. SE Campus Mail Code: 2004B Facilitates the course.
+Co- Instructor s Ashley Mitchell, MPH ashleym@umn.edu 612-626-9929 McNamara Alumni Center, Suite 350-1 200 Oak St. SE Campus Mail Code: 2004B Facilitates the course.
 Creates course content.
 Questions about the course content, to submit a letter from the Disability Resource Center, to request an extension or approval to submit work late (be sure to look at the Late Work policy in this syllabus), or anything else!